togakangaroo/gimgen/README.md

 * `domEventToSignal(domNode, eventName)` - emits the next time the given event occurs after being yielded.
 The signal has a `getLastEvent()->Event` method which is useful for accessing the dom event object.
 * `promiseToSignal(promise)` - when yielded will emit when the wrapped promise becomes resolved or immediately if the promise is already resolved
 * `manualSignal()` - returns a signal object with a `.trigger(x)` method.
 When yielded emits the next time the object's `trigger()` method is invoked.
 The first parameter to the trigger is returned by the yield.
-* `anySignal(...signals)` - when yielded, returns the first of the passed in signals that end up emitting.
-Useful when one of several things might happen next. (see notifications demo for usages)
+* `anySignal(...signals)` - when yielded, returns the ifrst of the passed in signals to occur in this structure: `{signal, result}` where `signal` is a reference to the signal that happened, and `result` is its last payload.
+Useful when one of several things might happen next.
+(See demos for usages)
 * `controlSignal(function * ({emit}))` - Takes a generator that is a **gimgen** coroutine.
 This will start executing immediately.
 When yielded, the signal will emit whenever the coroutine invokes the injected `emit` method.
 This is very useful for aggregating events. (see ping pong demo)

 ### Creating your own signals